YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   or after the transaction is committed or abandoned.
-- As repeated acquisitions of the same lock during retries of a transaction will result in the lock count being incremented each time, we recommend either matching lock acquition and releases within a transaction, or, for locks acquired within a transaction but released after the transaction is committed or abandoned, to acquisition only on the first attempt, using the intrinsic special
+- As repeated acquisitions of the same lock during retries of a transaction will result in the lock count being incremented each time, we recommend either matching lock acquisition and releases within a transaction, or, for locks acquired within a transaction but released after the transaction is committed or abandoned, to acquisition only on the first attempt, using the intrinsic special